finnishtransportagency/tarinamittaus/README.md

 Alternatively, `docker-compose up --build tarina` or `docker-compose up --build db` starts corresponding service from compose file.
 If these commands result in an error it might be caused by an existinng tarinamittaus db container.
 In that case, use `docker ps -a` to check the tarinamittaus db container name and remove the container with `docker rm -f <name_of_container>` and try again.
-You can also use the existing db container if you don't need to rebuild it with `docker start tarinamittaus_tarina_1`.
+You can also use the existing db containers if you don't need to rebuild them with `docker start tarinamittaus_db_1` and `docker start tarinamittaus_tarina_1`.

 Without docker `mvn clean install -Dmaven.test.skip=true` and `mvn spring-boot:run`